Design Compare

 Open the live website

 Paste the URL — UX Peeker mirrors the real, running page.
-No install on the client's site.
+Nothing is installed on the client's site.

 - 2